frederic-perez/AmE-dictionary/data/idioms.md

 __dead set against something__ To be completely against something.
 __deadbeat dad__ _n_ A father who doesn’t live with the family and doesn’t pay child support.
 __deal in something__ To buy and sell something. _My uncle is a stockbroker.
 He deals in stocks and bonds._ _My aunt deals in antiques._
-__dealbreaker__ :five: A specific issue or thing that will cause an agreement, deal, or relationship to fail or be terminated.
+__dealbreaker__ :six::pencil2: A specific issue or thing that will cause an agreement, deal, or relationship to fail or be terminated.
 __Debbie Downer__ :two: A fictional Saturday Night Live character who debuted in 2004,[1] and was created and portrayed by Rachel Dratch.
 The character’s name, Debbie Downer, is a slang phrase which refers to someone who frequently adds bad news and negative feelings to a gathering, thus bringing down the mood of everyone around them.
 Dratch’s character would usually appear at social gatherings and interrupt the conversation to voice negative opinions and pronouncements. _“OK, now I really don’t want to sound like a Debbie Downer, but 2018 has not been an easy one, my friends.”—Valerie Mesa_
 __deep dive__ :two: A thorough analysis, perhaps one that seems excessive or unwarranted for a particular topic.
 __deepfake__ :two::hammer: